Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 What are the Benefits of Water Play in Early Childhood?

-So why is it important to play with water and how does it help children’s development?
+Why is it important to play with water and how does water play help children’s development?

 Water is a great substance and is as educational as playing with sand.
-There are so many benefits of sand and water play in early childhood.
+There are so many sand and water play benefits in early childhood.

 This simple activity builds skills in all four major areas of development: